 That said, there are a few things that you can do now:

 These are some of the most basic ways to ensure that your anxiety affects your speech patterns less.
-But until you cure your anxiety, you're still going to overthink and have several speech related issues.
+But until you cure your anxiety, you're still going to overthink and have to consciously control your voice and confidence.